Why I Replaced All of My Amalgam Fillings, Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

-- Even though the amalgam fillings have been around for over a century, there are other materials that provide dentists and patients with better options for tooth fillings.
+- Even though the amalgam fillings have been around for over a century, other materials provide dentists and patients with better options for tooth fillings.
 Composite (white) fillings and porcelain crowns (caps) are both more aesthetically pleasing as they support the tooth.
 These materials require a skilled clinician and a few more steps to make them beautiful and long-lasting.

 Health and Environmental Hazards of Mercury Vapor

-- Proper disposal and air purification during the removal of amalgam fillings in Lincoln, NE is critical to prevent introducing mercury amalgam particles into the environment.
+- Proper disposal and air purification during the removal of amalgam fillings in Lincoln, NE, is critical to prevent introducing mercury amalgam particles into the environment.

-Commonly Asked Questions About Metal Fillings:
+Other Commonly Asked Questions About Metal Fillings: